 -

-Build approach: Made to order; customized to body type
+Build approach: Made to order and customized to your body type

 -